cabalcx/urlmon/README.md

-# job-board
+# urlmon
-Job board for awesome jobs.
+Bot for url monitoring in Discord.
 Streams data from a specific channel and posts it somewhere.
+Originally known as `job-board-bot`.

 ## Approved channels
 The bot will only stream data from channels that have been approved.
 Incoming content must be in the list in `discord-channels.csv`.
 The `guild.id` and `channel.id` are required and must be in a sha256 hash format.